ehanahamed/quizfreely/docs/dev/production/web-setup.md

 The systemd service file runs quizfreely-web from `/root/quizfreely/web/`.
 If you have `quizfreely/web/` under a different path, change the path in the `WorkingDir=` line of the systemd file.

-After you create or edit the service file, reload systemd thingies:
+After you create and/or edit the service file, reload systemd thingies:
 ```sh
 systemctl daemon-reload
 ```